 If it is ill-fitting now, it will always be ill-fitting.
 As Marie Kondo asks, “does it bring you joy?”
 If it doesn’t fit then the answer is NO. It just takes up room in your closet, plus it doesn’t make you look and feel great.
 Those items have got to go.
 NOW!

 3. “Skinny” clothes

 Why do we keep these items around?
-We love to keep those clothing items that don’t fit just in case our bodies change, but it’s time to get rid of them!
-I’m all for weight loss motivation, but keeping those jeans from high school is not it.
+We love to keep clothing items that don’t fit just in case our bodies change, but it’s time to get rid of them!
+I’m all for weight loss motivation, but keeping those jeans from a decade ago is not it.
 Get them out of your closet.